ActivityNet

 A large-scale video benchmark for human activity understanding.
 Provides samples from 203 activity classes with an average of 137 untrimmed videos per class and 1.41 activity instances per video, for a total of 849 video hours.
 The benchmark covers a wide range of complex human activities that are of interest to people in their daily living and can be used to compare algorithms for three scenarios: untrimmed video classification, trimmed activity classification, and activity detection.

 The ActivityNet paper is available at https://openaccess.thecvf.com/content_cvpr_2015/html/Heilbron_ActivityNet_A_Large-Scale_2015_CVPR_paper.html.
-This paper provides detailed information about the benchmark methodology, dataset creation, and evaluation criteria.
+The paper details the methodology, dataset construction, and evaluation criteria.

 The ActivityNet dataset is available at https://github.com/activitynet/ActivityNet.